NRB Overnight Trips August 22-24

 Whitewater Rafting and Hiking – Beaver Brook Adirondacks, NY

 You should go on this trip if you like adventure, you’re not afraid of getting wet, and you want to meet other first- year students who enjoy the outdoors and sleeping in tents riverside without the conveniences of modern bathroom facilities.
 This trip is a fantastic way to see the Adirondacks and get connected with classmates.
-The trip begins as you float down class III rapids on day one, followed by your choice of either hiking or fishing on day two.
+The trip begins with a hike with opportunities for swimming along the way.
+Day two we will float down Class III rapids.
 The third day will continue with more whitewater rafting, and riding rail bikes back.
 During this adventure, you’ll become an integral part of a team that must work collaboratively to overcome challenges such as lighting a fire, cooking meals, and transporting gear.

 Capacity = 24 students